 - This event has passed.

-Acceptance priority for this class is determined by postmark.
+Acceptance priority for this class will be determined by postmark.